Pakistan–Saudi Arabia relations: Political relations

+Since 1947, various Pakistani political parties have received Saudi funding.

 Saudi Arabia and Pakistan are leading members of the Organisation of Islamic Cooperation (OIC).
-Saudi Arabia is one of the strongest supporters of Pakistan during Pakistan's wars with India, especially in the creation of Bangladesh from Pakistan's eastern wing in 1971.
+Saudi Arabia has been one of the strongest supporters of Pakistan during the latter's India–Pakistan wars and conflicts, especially during the concurrent Bangladesh Liberation War and the India–Pakistan war of 1971.

-With Pakistan, it provided extensive financial and political support to the Afghan mujahidin fighting in the Soviet–Afghan War in the 1980s.
+With Pakistan, it provided extensive financial and political support to the Afghan mujahideen fighting in the Soviet–Afghan War in the 1980s as part of Operation Cyclone.

 During the 1990–1991 Gulf War, Pakistan sent troops to protect the Islamic holy sites in Saudi Arabia, but strains developed when some Pakistani politicians and Gen. Mirza Aslam Beg, the then-chief of staff of the Pakistani army openly expressed support for Saddam Hussein's regime in Iraq and its invasion of Kuwait.

 Along with the United Arab Emirates, Saudi Arabia and Pakistan were the only states to recognise Taliban rule in Afghanistan.

 In May 1998, Saudi Arabia was the only country that was taken in complete confidence by Prime minister Nawaz Sharif on Pakistan's decision on performing atomic test in weapon-testing laboratories-III (WTL-III) in the region of the Chagai Hills.
 After he ordered the atomic tests (see codenames: Chagai-I and Chagai-II), Saudi Arabia, along with United Arab Emirates, were the only countries who backed Pakistan and congratulated the country for making the "bold decision".
 Furthermore, Saudi Arabia promised to supply 50,000 barrels per day of free oil to help Pakistan cope with likely economic sanctions in the aftermath.

+Yemeni civil war

+Pakistani defense minister Khawaja Asif warned on 9 September that the Houthi attacks on Saudi Arabia could activate the pact.
+Pakistan said on 10 September that there were no talks regarding military actions, but that the country would act "when the time comes."
+A condemnation of the Houthi attacks was made by Pakistani Prime Minister Shehbaz Sharif on 13 September, the Saudi Press Agency reported.
+Pakistan's DG ISPR Ahmed Sharif Chaudhry stated that Pakistan "stands with Saudi Arabia".